robludwig/MerriamWebsterAPI/README.md

 MerriamWebsterAPI
 =================

-A demo Python implementation of the Merriam Webster API for use in Python applications.
-For more information see the offical [Merriam Webster page](http://www.dictionaryapi.com/) for the API.
+A demo Python implementation of the Merriam-Webster Inc. API for use in Python applications.
+For more information see the offical
+[Merriam Webster page](http://www.dictionaryapi.com/) for the API.

-As the API only allows developers to have keys to 2 services, I was only able to implement parsers for the ones I was interested in, namely the thesaurus API and the collegiate dictionary.
+As the API only allows developers to have keys to 2 services, I was only able to implement parsers for the ones I was interested in, namely the "Collegiate® Thesaurus API and the "Collegiate® Dictionary.
 If you're interested in more, find a way to hook me up with keys to other products.

 As it stands, you can get a quick definition of a word by doing